yqrashawn/GokuRakuJoudo/README.md

 ## Dependencies

-[watchexec](https://github.com/watchexec/watchexec) for watching edn config file.
+[watchexec](https://github.com/watchexec/watchexec) for watching the edn config file.
-[joker](https://github.com/candid82/joker) for linting edn config file.
+[joker](https://github.com/candid82/joker) for linting the edn config file.

 <a id="contributing"></a>